ferranfg/mpl-publisher/readme.txt

 == Upgrade Notice ==

-= 1.16.0 =
+= 1.17.0 =
-- You can now export your blog as an audiobook!
+- You can now export your blog as an Audiobook and as a PDF file!